mavryk-network/mavryk-protocol/docs/developer/error_monad_p3_advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Handling values within the Lwt, ``result``, and Lwt-``result`` monads is
-so common in Octez that you also have access to an extension of the
+so common in Mavkit that you also have access to an extension of the
 Stdlib dedicated to these monads: the ``Lwtreslib`` library.

-The ``tezos-lwt-result-stdlib`` package exports an ``Lwtreslib`` module
+The ``mavryk-lwt-result-stdlib`` package exports an ``Lwtreslib`` module
-which is made available, through ``tezos-error-monad`` and
+which is made available, through ``mavryk-error-monad`` and
-``tezos-base``, to the whole of the codebase.
+``mavryk-base``, to the whole of the codebase.
 Specifically, within the
-codebase of Octez the following modules of OCaml’s ``Stdlib`` are
+codebase of Mavkit the following modules of OCaml’s ``Stdlib`` are
 shadowed by Lwtreslib’s:

 -  ``List``,